 We iterate through the possible items, summing up the weights of the ones we want to take.
-(Writing the bit\on? function is left as an exercise, to keep this code simple.)
 If that exceeds the truck's capacity, we return zero, else we use the same technique to sum up the values of those same items.

-Once again, we could get as complex as we want in this function, and NASA's antenna fitness function certainly must have been.
-For instance, if we also had the volume of each item, and the truck were smaller, we could also total up the volume, and make sure it all fits.
+Again, we could get as complex as we want in this function, and NASA's antenna fitness function certainly must have been.
+For instance, if the truck were even smaller, we could take into account the volume of each item.